Mexico to pump $3.6 billion to relieve ailing Pemex, more if needed

 Pemex will receive $1.8 billion in pension liability monetization as part of the new fiscal assistance plan for the company and finances will be helped by a corruption clamp-down, officials said in a presentation that was short on details.
 They vowed the Mexican government will not take on new debt.

 The Mexican peso weakened by more half a percent against the dollar in morning trading after the announcement.
-Pemex’s 10-year bond was down around half a percent, before recovering slightly.
+Mexico’s 10-year bond was down around half a percent, before recovering slightly.

 Over time, Pemex taxes will go down, and the capital injection will allow debt refinancing over the year, Finance Minister Carlos Urzua said, adding that if Pemex requires more help, the government will provide it.